Skip to content

 Cast Iron Can’t be Dishwashed

-If person A and B have different food allergies (or one has an allergy and the other doesn’t), they each need their own cast iron pan.
-Additionally, the pans need to be colour coded.
-This can be done with a silicone handle cover.
+If person A and person B have different food allergies (or one has an allergy and the other doesn’t), they each need their own cast iron pan.
+Additionally, the pans need to be colour coded, and this can be done with a silicone handle cover.

-Also, keep track of your sponges.
+Since hand washing is the name of the game, you’ll also need to keep track of your sponges.
 You don’t want to clean pans A and B with the same sponge.
+In my home, we have sponges that are different colours, and several (labeled) sponge holders.

 In All My Years, I’ve Owned One Cast Iron Pan

-Given the needs of our household, and the limitations of cast iron, we only ever owned on.
-And you’ll love this: we used it twice.
+Given the needs of my household, and the limitations of cast iron, I only ever owned one cast iron pan.
+And you’ll love this: I used it twice.

 In fact, it was only purchased to make a cast iron cookie.
-We also made a cast iron pizza, and that was it.
+I also made a cast iron pizza, and that was it.
 Never used it again.
-It might be used again in the future, but with the upkeep and cleaning, we’d rather use a pan that’s a better fit for us.
+It might be used again in the future, but with the upkeep and cleaning, I’d rather use a pan that’s a better fit for everyone.

 NonStick Remembers